 As a provider, you must adhere to and understand EPSDT guidelines and requirements to ensure access to the right care at the right time and in the right setting.

-Additional information and training regarding Molina's EPSDT program are available at:
+Additional information and training regarding Molina's EPSDT program are available in the Molina Provider Manual and online at here.